Aerobic Septic Systems

 Aerobic septic systems are similar to conventional septic systems in that they both use natural processes to treat wastewater.
-But unlike septic (anaerobic) treatment, the aerobic treatment process requires oxygen.
+But unlike the septic (anaerobic) treatment, the aerobic treatment process requires oxygen.
 Aerobic treatment units, therefore, use a mechanism to inject and circulate air inside the treatment tank.

 Because aerobic septic systems use a higher rate process, they are able to achieve superior effluent quality.
 The effluent can be discharged to the subsurface as in a septic tank leach field or, in some cases, discharged directly to the surface.